 The Fine Print

-All sessions will take place in the Washington, D.C. metropolitan area, unless conditions require that meetings take place virtually.
+All sessions will take place in the Washington, D.C. metropolitan area, with a Zoom option for those who cannot be on-site -- unless conditions require that meetings take place virtually.

 In between sessions, Fellows have assignments to do individually and/or with their cohorts.